prayagtiwari/prayagtiwari.github.io/_pages/about.md

 Call for Papers
 ======
-* <b>[May 2023]</b> Call for papers "[Transformer Models for Multi-source Visual Fusion and Understanding](https://www.sciencedirect.com/journal/information-fusion/about/call-for-papers#transformer-models-for-multi-source-visual-fusion-and-understanding)" is open for submission in Information Fusion, Elsevier. <b>(Impact Factor- 17.564)</b>
+* <b>[May 2023]</b> Call for papers "[Transformer Models for Multi-source Visual Fusion and Understanding](https://www.sciencedirect.com/journal/information-fusion/about/call-for-papers#transformer-models-for-multi-source-visual-fusion-and-understanding)" is open for submission in Information Fusion, Elsevier. <b>(I.F.- 17.564)</b>
-* <b>[June 2023]</b> Call for papers "[Human-oriented 3D vision in the Metaverse](https://www.sciencedirect.com/journal/image-and-vision-computing/about/call-for-papers#human-oriented-3d-vision-in-the-metaverse)" is open for submission in Image and Vision Computing, Elsevier. <b>(Impact Factor- 3.86)</b>
+* <b>[June 2023]</b> Call for papers "[Human-oriented 3D vision in the Metaverse](https://www.sciencedirect.com/journal/image-and-vision-computing/about/call-for-papers#human-oriented-3d-vision-in-the-metaverse)" is open for submission in Image and Vision Computing, Elsevier. <b>(I.F.- 3.86)</b>
-* <b>[June 2023]</b> Call for papers "[Visual Processing Techniques in Harsh Environments](https://www.sciencedirect.com/journal/journal-of-visual-communication-and-image-representation/about/call-for-papers#visual-processing-techniques-in-harsh-environments)" is open for submission in Journal of Visual Communication and Image Representation, Elsevier. <b>(Impact Factor- 2.6)</b>
+* <b>[June 2023]</b> Call for papers "[Visual Processing Techniques in Harsh Environments](https://www.sciencedirect.com/journal/journal-of-visual-communication-and-image-representation/about/call-for-papers#visual-processing-techniques-in-harsh-environments)" is open for submission in Journal of Visual Communication and Image Representation, Elsevier. <b>(I.F.- 2.6)</b>

 News and Media appearance